- Education overview

 The Institute is proud of its Horological Journal, which is the oldest technical journal in the world and has been published without a break since September 1858.

 A copy of HJ is sent to every member each month, and contains a wealth of news and information of interest to horology enthusiasts.

 We try to maintain a good balance of articles in each issue, covering clocks, watches, turret clocks and electric timepieces in articles that may be theoretical, practical or both.

 Interested in writing for the Horological Journal?
 Please read our contributor's guide.

-Hello and welcome to the May edition of Horological Journal.
+Hello and welcome to the August 2015 edition of The Horological Journal.

 The 'Letters' pages provide a great opportunity for discussion and debate, whilst 'Branch Reports' provide updates of local activities, and regular 'Bench Views' illustrate life from the bench of a clockmaker and a watchmaker.